 Worldstream was founded in 2006 by childhood friends with a shared passion for gaming.
 Dissatisfied with the high costs and unreliability of game servers, they came up with the idea of offering better solutions.
 Since then, the Westland-based IT company has grown into an international player of IT infrastructure (IaaS).

 Worldstream aims to uncomplicate the lives of IT leaders at tech companies.
 As a provider of data center, hardware, and network services, Worldstream serves various business markets, including Managed Service Providers (MSPs), System Integrators (SIs), Independent Software Vendors (ISVs), and web hosting companies.
 The key business objective of Worldstream is to give IT leaders peace of mind by providing high-quality infrastructure, industry-leading service, and strong partnerships that will get them excited about their IT infrastructure again.

-Worldstream’s proprietary global network has 10 Tbit/s of bandwidth capacity available.
-This network’s maximum bandwidth usage is only 45%, guaranteeing server users exceptional scalability and ultimate DDoS protection.
+Worldstream’s proprietary global network has a bandwidth usage of only 45%, guaranteeing server users exceptional scalability and ultimate DDoS protection.
 Our ultra-low latency global network backbone is reason for several customers to use it in their data center environment.
 Our experienced and knowledgeable engineering support department is available 24/7 to assist customers with their network and server deployments.